wrapp-archive/rake-uglifier/README.md

 Installation
 ---
 ```
-$ gem install sprockets-helpers
+$ gem install rake-uglifier
 ```

 Requirements
 ---
-This gem requires the as of now unreleased version of uglifier (2.0).
+This gem requires the as of now unreleased version of uglifier (2.0+).

 Install it via their git repo: https://github.com/lautis/uglifier